 Different types of machine use different techniques.
 Larger machines tend to yield better estimates than hand-held models.
 That’s why some states don’t permit estimates from hand-held machines in court.
 South Dakota does not even permit evidence from any type or size breath tester.
 To the contrary, it uses blood tests.
 That is to ensure accuracy and protect the innocent.

 A major problem with some machines is simple.
 They identify the ethanol found in alcohol beverages.
 No problem there.
 But they also identify other substances similar in molecular structure.
 That is, any compound containing the methyl group structure.
 Over 100 compounds are in the human breath at any one time.
 And 70 to 80 percent of them contain methyl group structure.
 So machines can falsely report them as ethyl alcohol.
 The more different ethyl group substances the machine detects, the higher will be the false BAC estimate.

 Dieters and diabetics can have acetone levels hundreds and even thousand of times higher than that in others.
 Some breath machines can falsely report acetone and many other substances as alcohol.

 Also substances in the environment can lead to false BAC readings.
 For example, an alcohol-free subject applied a pint of contact cement to a piece of plywood.
 Then he applied a gallon of oil-base paint to a wall.
 The total activity lasted about an hour.
-Twenty minutes later the subject blew into an Intoxilyzer.
+Twenty minutes later the subject blew into a breath tester.
 It registered a BAC of 0.12.
 That is 50% above the legal limit.

 Similarly, a painter with a protective mask spray painted a room for 20 minutes.
-Although a blood test showed no alcohol, an Intoxilyzer falsely reported his BAC as .075.
+Although a blood test showed no alcohol, a breath tester falsely reported his BAC as .075.